The 2020 Ohio State Fair has been canceled. Read more. The 2021 Ohio State Fair is scheduled for July 28 – August 8, 2021.

 There is a limit of eight tickets per person, per show on the first day of sale for each paid show.

-Accessible Seating: Special seating is available for guests with disabilities.
-This can be arranged through Ticketmaster Customer Service (800-745-3000).
+- Accessible Seating: Accessible seating is available for purchase from Ticketmaster online at ticketmaster.com/ohiostatefair.
 ASL signed interpretation is provided upon request (subject to artist’s approval).
 To request ASL signed interpretation, please call 888-OHO-EXPO (888-646-3976) at least five days prior to show date.
 If no request is made five days before the show date, a signer will not be available.

 All free events held in the WCOL Celeste Center are non-ticketed, meaning that tickets are not required for these events.